kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 WHERE e.IsActive = 1                           -- Basic equality
     AND e.HireDate > '2020-01-01'              -- Date comparison
     AND e.BaseSalary BETWEEN 60000 AND 100000  -- Range operator
-    AND d.DepartmentName IN ('Engineering', 'Sales', 'Marketing')  -- List operator AND e.JobTitle LIKE '%Engineer%'           -- Pattern matching ORDER BY d.DepartmentName, e.BaseSalary DESC;
+    AND d.d.DepartmentName IN ('Engineering', 'Sales', 'Marketing')  -- List operator AND e.JobTitle LIKE '%Engineer%'           -- Pattern matching ORDER BY d.DepartmentName, e.BaseSalary DESC;